Skullabs/kos/docs_src/manual/architecture/implementation-loaders.md

 1. Load an object implementing a given Interface - or extending a given class
 2. Load all objects implementing a given Interface - or extending a given class

+Bear in mind that dependencies are lazy loaded, once a dependency for a given type is loaded you can't override it.
+This means that you can safely read any injected dependency using KosContext.
+However, the only place you should be able to deterministically modify these dependencies is within a [Plugin](../kos-plugins/) scope.

 ## Types of Implementation Loaders
 The next topics will cover all DI mechanism provided out-of-box with Kos.